 The Groundwater Presentation dovetails with REI’s Phase I workshop, is recommended as an introduction or followup to a full two-day workshop, and may be tailored to focus on a particular content area as needed for a particular audience.

 “It was one of the best expenditures of my time in a very long while.
 It was certainly transformational for me and bordered on life-changing.
-My perspectives on race will never return to where I was a week or so ago.
-Thank you so much for the role UW plays in the delivery of these sessions.
+My perspectives on race will never return to where I was a week or so ago. ….
 I have already broached attendance with others in my organization and others in the community.
 You will find me a staunch advocate in the future.
 If you see an avenue for me to assist the effort and I am not taking advantage of that, please do not hesitate to let me know!”

 — Jeffrey Smythe, Former Chief of Police City of Burlington